Fidelisaboke/robust-nids/README.md

 - Streamlit
 - Streamlit Authenticator
-- **Note**: Streamlit has been used just to demo the NIDS pipeline, but in future works, an improved UI can be built for the system.
+- **Note**: Streamlit has been used just to demo the NIDS pipeline, but in future works, an improved UI will be built for the system.

 ### Development & Operations
 - Git